jesusbmx/juno-http-client/README.md

 [JWT](https://jwt.io/)

-Store, clear, transmit and automatically refresh JWT authentication tokens.
+You can automatically store, cleanse, transmit, and refresh authentication tokens..

+### Storage and Configuration

-Create you own storage and add the JwtTokenProvider
+First, you must create your own token storage and add the `JwtTokenProvider` to manage the tokens.
 ```java
 DataStorage tokenStorage = new FileDataStorage(new File(".../MyApi.jwt"));
 TokenProvider tokenProvider = new JwtTokenProvider(tokenStorage, onTokenRefresh);